aframevr/aframe/docs/introduction/hosting-and-publishing.md

 5. Wait for processing.
 6. Once finished, click on the primary asset file.
 7. Click on **Raw**.
 8. Then we have our asset URL hosted on GitHub.
-We can also change `raw.githubusercontent.com` to `cdn.rawgit.com` to use a different CDN.
+Then the asset can be hosted and referenced via [JSDelivr CDN][jsdelivr].

 Below is a video of the workflow: